21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 #### install_cold

 This task uses the `bash` script `app/install_cold/bin/install_ver.sh`.
-It will populate the following directories with symbolic links to initial conditions for the ocean and atmosphere:
-- `~/cylc-run/u-dl058/share/data/etc/elements`
-- `~/cylc-run/u-dl058/share/data/etc/ocean_startdumps`
-- `~/cylc-run/u-dl058/share/data/etc/elements/RMP_DIR_n320e`
-- `~/cylc-run/u-dl058/share/data/etc/elements/surf`

-There are other directories and files related to verification but they won't be used in this simple suite.
+It will install `~/cylc-run/u-dl058/share/data/etc/um_vertlevs` to define the vertical levels of our grid.

+It will also link the directory `~/cylc-run/u-dl058/share/fcm_make_surf` to a directory on gadi with files associated with the UM's land-surface model 'JULES'.

 #### fcm_make_drivers